-Within the framework of the exhibition “Art perfum, the perfum as a tool of art”, We have great pleasure to participate in the second workshop “Live Live” del Textile Museum and Documentation Centre Terrassa.
+Within the framework of the exhibition “Art perfum, the perfum as a tool of art”, the event “Meet live…” to Textile Museum and Documentation Centre Terrassa.
 A unique opportunity to be part , for a few hours of the museum team , in front of extraordinaries pieces , in this case some embroidery monastic.

 A monastic embroidery; an archaeological pieces ... we put on the track of the fact that during the fourteenth century ravaged Europe: Plague, also known as "the Black Death".